 Centennial College’s Theatre Arts and Performance program is your open door to a groundbreaking professional career in theatre.
-You will develop your technical skills, nurture your artistic voice, and make crucial industry connections.
+You'll develop your technical skills, nurture your artistic voice and make crucial industry connections.

-- Train in various styles of acting, for classical and contemporary scripts, written and improvised work, traditional and movement-based staging practices, live and on-screen, etc., under the instruction of industry-leading professionals
+- With instruction and guidance from industry-leading professionals, you'll train in various styles of acting for classical and contemporary scripts, written and improvised work, traditional and movement-based staging practices, live and on-screen, and more.

-- Focus on entrepreneurship and networking prepares graduates for sustainable careers in theatre arts
+- A focus on entrepreneurship and networking will prepare you for a sustainable career in theatre arts.

-- Opportunities to collaborate with the other students in photography, film and television, music, dance and art programs at the Story Arts Centre
+- Opportunities will exist for you to collaborate with the students in photography, film and television, music, dance and art programs at the Story Arts Centre.

 Program OutlinePrinter Friendly